backstage/backstage/docs/features/techdocs/how-to-guides.md

 ## how to enable iframes in TechDocs

-Techdocs uses the [DOMPurify](https://github.com/cure53/DOMPurify) to sanitizes HTML and prevents XSS attacks
+TechDocs uses the [DOMPurify](https://github.com/cure53/DOMPurify) library to sanitize HTML and prevent XSS attacks.

 It's possible to allow some iframes based on a list of allowed hosts.
 To do this, add the allowed hosts in the `techdocs.sanitizer.allowedIframeHosts`